 Mobile apps also solve a number of everyday problems for professional drivers: tracking time and mileage, keeping in touch with management and family, and choosing the most efficient routes across the unknown terrain.

-The FleetSafer mobile app eliminates the temptation to text or browse the web while driving.
+The FleetSafer mobile app eliminates the temptation to text or browse the web while driving, and making sure drivers don't get distracted is crucial for safety in the logistics industry.
 The app allows drivers to block texts or automatically respond with a message that they’re on the route.

 Trucker Tools.
 This app was an addition to Groupon.
 Using Trucker Tools, drivers can source coupons from more than 5,000 truck stops around the US, locate gas stations with the lowest fuel prices, and get turn-by-turn directions to each truck stop on their way.